Is the iPhone 7 Still Worth Buying in 2019?Tatu Koivisto

 CHOOSE THE IPHONE 7, IF:

 - You want a great device at an extremely low price

-- You’re looking for the best value on an iPhone
+- You’re looking for an iPhone with the best value for money

-- You need power and battery life, but the screen resolution isn’t your biggest concern
+- You need power and battery life, but the screen resolution isn’t your main concern

 - You love taking photos, but you’re not a photographer